Featured site: Get your life organized with an Erin Condren LifePlannerâ„¢

 Money-saving tip: Don't get tricked by the pricing - it can vary between MP3 and CD

 So the take-home message is, be aware the format you're selecting and what price it is.
-Switch formats if needed before clicking the buy button.
-Double-check the pricing when you're ready to press the buy button - fortunately, the pricing is also shown on the button.
+Switch formats if needed before clicking buy.
+Double-check the pricing when you're ready to press buy - fortunately, the pricing is clearly shown.

 To avoid this problem in the first place, begin your search via the digital music category on Amazon.com (not just by typing in the name of the song or artist in all categories).
-When you search the digital music category, it'll figure out you're most likely seeking an MP3 and it will almost always pre-set the format to MP3 and not to CD.
+When you search the digital music category, it'll figure out you're most likely seeking an MP3 and it will almost always offer the MP3 format as the first option, not CD.
 But to be safe in case it doesn't, always make sure you check the format and the pricing before clicking on the buy button.

 Conclusion

 It's disappointing that Amazon.com has changed their system to eliminate the MP3 cart.
-You are therefore restricted to buying each track or album one at a time in multiple transactions, instead of placing the desired music in an MP3 cart and doing checkout in one transaction.
+If you like single tracks, you are therefore restricted to buying one track at a time in multiple transactions, instead of placing the desired music in an MP3 cart and doing checkout in one transaction.
 In this article I've given a couple of ways in which you can browse for tracks you might like without having to search for a specific song title, but it doesn't get around the problem of having no MP3 cart anymore.
-I'm hoping this is something that Amazon might decide to change back in the future.
+I'm hoping this is something that Amazon might decide to change in the future to make buying music on Amazon a bit easier.

 Although this article is about how to buy multiple MP3 tracks, we also have a more in-depth illustrated tutorial for how to buy an MP3 track from Amazon so if you don't know how to begin, this is the one for you.
 If you have already purchased an MP3 from Amazon in the past and wish to download it again, don't worry, we have a tutorial for that too.
 Did you know you can also find your reviews on Amazon?
 This is worthwhile if you ever want to take a look at purchases you reviewed.